dfint/installer/README.md

 - Choose localization language
 - Press "Update" button
 - Run the game in the usual way (run the game's executable or from the Steam client)

+## Localization of the user interface of the installer

+You can help with translation of the installer to your language: https://explore.transifex.com/dwarf-fortress-translation/installer-3/

+There are only about 40 strings to translate.
+Once the translation to a language is finished, it can be added to the installer and will be available in its future releases.